01The Usual Suspects

 Email is a tactic that's often overlooked by many small businesses in favor of blogging -- and that's a shame.
 Why?
 First of all, because email is so effective as a sales tool -- in a recent DMA study (2012), 67% of respondents identified email as providing the best ROI of any tactic (more than twice the response of any other tactic).

-Email is also incredibly simple to set up, free and can make a real difference in how your acquire and maintain your customer relationships.
-Read on for four simple steps to beginning your own email marketing program -- and give email a try!
+Email is also incredibly simple to set up, free and can make a real difference in how you acquire and maintain your customer relationships.
+There are four simple steps to beginning your own email marketing program.

 06Making Money with Your Blog